gbarillot/blog/source/articles/2022-05-05-rails-vite-vue-3-pina-starter-pack.html.markdown

 ## How is it to work with a Rails + Vue stack since 2017?
 Well...
 It works!
 We recently onboard a junior dev (first job, no previous experience with Rails nor Vue) and he's been really productive in just a few weeks.
 Even at > 34K LOC, we're still far from any "maintainability wall".
 Our UI is fast as hell, adding new features is still a pleasure and all of this is realiable and easily testable.

-Long story short: **a Single Page App doesn't have to be painfull**.
+Long story short: **a Single Page App doesn't have to be painful**.

 Feel free to contribute, I'm open for questions or comments you may have!